YOU ARE HERE » PLANT GROWTH FACILITIES HOME

 Controlled Environment Facility

 The Controlled Environment Facility maintains a total of 151 plant growth chambers in two separate locations on campus.
 Chamber controls include light intensity, temperature, relative humidity, photoperiod and irrigation systems.
-There are also many specialized units, including 15 for precise control of carbon dioxide levels.

 Research Greenhouses